 (c) if necessary, have the undertaking translated to the responsible person.

-(3) The person before whom the undertaking is entered into shall give a copy of the undertaking, as duly completed, to the responsible person, or cause such a copy to be given to him or her.
+(3) The person before whom the undertaking is entered into must make available a copy of the undertaking, as duly completed, to the responsible person, or cause such a copy to be made available to him or her.

 [Regulation 10 inserted in Gazette 4 Mar 1994 p.
-852.]
+852; amended in Gazette 12 Sep 2014 p.
+3289.]

 11. Persons and programmes prescribed for Schedule 1 Part D clause 2(2b)